Error: Contact form not found.

 • Bank account freezes

 Can you file bankruptcy on a judgment to stop these actions?
-Absolutely—if the debt qualifies and is handled properly during your case.
+This depends on whether the debt qualifies and how it is handled during the case.

 Get Help Understanding If You Can File Bankruptcy on a Judgment

 If you’re wondering can you file bankruptcy on a judgment, now is the time to get answers.
-Bankruptcy may help you discharge the debt, stop collection, and regain financial control.
+Bankruptcy may help address the debt and manage collection activity, depending on your situation.

-Contact us today for a free evaluation to see if your judgment qualifies for discharge and which bankruptcy chapter fits your needs.
+Contact us for a free evaluation to discuss how a judgment may be treated in bankruptcy and which chapter may apply.

 Frequently Asked Questions (FAQs)